IJE-Valhalla/Conspiracy/README.md

 * If an E.T kills a human and does not end the phase in 60 seconds.
 * If any E.T is detected by humans or a security system.

+## Characters
+The game has three alternate characters and unique abilities.

+* E.T.
+Bilu: He is the head of the team, being responsible for the intellectual work of the coup.
+He also wrote the future speeches of E. Temer for the aftermath of the aliens.
+Bilu is able to alter documents and intrude on security systems in buildings.

+* E.T de Varginha: He is less agile than the others, but, his fame amplified his powers.
+The E.T de Varginha is capable of lowering and being undetectable by humans, even in recorded images the human brain is not able to perceive it.

+* E.Temer: This alien may not be the smartest, or even not be able to stay invisible.
+But his oratorical skills impress even the most elegant journalist.
+Despite its exotic appearance, E. Temer was able to obtain a very convincing mask for interacting with humans and distracting them during the activities of the coup.

+## Enemies

 ## Dependencies

 - CMake 3.5.1